Traditionally, the term resolution, when used in relation to the image, describes a qualitative and quantitative measure of clarity and detail.

 However, with the introduction of networked and synthetic images, the image has changed into a procedural, data-driven infrastructure.

-Via continuous process of recalibration, adaptation and compromise at scale, in all levels of the pipeline (capture, render, dissemination, reception)
+Via continuous process of recalibration, adaptation and compromise at scale, in all levels of the pipeline (capture, render, dissemination, reception) the process of resolving takes dominance over a final or fixed image.

 A resolution is no longer a static, quantifiable measure but a dynamic, responsive process that governs the fidelity, legibility and meaning of the what may become, obsolete: the image, as it makes space for the resolving of renders.